BrownSpaceEngineering/gr-ccsds/USLP/README.md

 The software is engineered under strict timing, memory, and hardware constraints, aiming for alignment with NASA launch-readiness and flight software integration requirements.

-The diagram below illustrates the structure of the Transfer Frame, which serves as the primary Protocol Data Unit (PDU) of the USLP link layer:
+The diagram below illustrates the structure of the Transfer Frame, which serves as USLP's primary Protocol Data Unit (PDU):

 <img width="996" height="268" alt="image" src="https://github.com/user-attachments/assets/47900fdf-1ebf-48c1-b781-a266ff679417" />